-Equation \ref{eqn:KLcondh} is different from the original Knill-Laflamme condition in that the constant $\alpha_{kl}^{(\nu)}$ depends on the classical information being transmitted as well.
-An additional condition these hybrid codes must satisfy is that each quantum code must also be simultaneously distinguishable from all others in the hybrid code to be able to retrieve the classical information.
+where $\alpha_{kl}^{(\nu)}$ is a complex constant.
+Equation \eqref{eqn:KLcondh} differs from the original Knill--Laflamme condition in that the constant $\alpha_{kl}^{(\nu)}$ depends on the classical information being transmitted as well.
+A second condition hybrid codes must satisfy is that each quantum code must be simultaneously distinguishable from all others.
+This is necessary for retrieving the classical information.
 This provides a second error correction condition on hybrid codes